rewriting-the-code/RewriteYourSummer2020/README.md

 hands-on experience and collaboration.
 * Further develop and strengthen relationships within the RTC community.
 * Expose students to RTC company partner engineers and recruiters.

+## Slack Workspace:
+* Be sure to join the Rewrite Your Summer Slack Workspace: https://join.slack.com/t/rewriteyoursummer/shared_invite/zt-exvowc2p-Q5sv1lNLicloe7irZSd_SA.
+If you're a student, request access to the students-only channel.
+If you're a mentor, request access to the mentors-only channel.
+You can also add yourself to the project group channel that's relevant for you.